 George Chien is the co-founder, President and Chief Executive Officer of KC Global Media Entertainment based in Los Angeles, California.
-In January 2020, KC Global Media announced the acquisition of Sony Pictures Entertainment's Southeast Asia and Korea Media Networks assets that covers over 25 countries with offices in Singapore, South Korea, Taiwan, Philippines, Malaysia and China.
+In January 2020, KC Global Media announced the acquisition of Sony Pictures Entertainment's Southeast Asia and Korea Media Networks assets that covers over 25 territories with offices in Singapore, South Korea, Taiwan, Philippines, Malaysia and China.

 Prior to launching KC Global Media Entertainment, Chien was the Executive Vice President of Sony Pictures Television Media Networks.
 Based at the Sony Pictures headquarters in Culver City, California, Chien led Sony's global television networks and related regional and global investments, with over 40 channels in 12 different languages, reaching nearly one billion subscribers.